-While there are dozens of manufacturers and materials options, GAF roofing shingles stand out from the rest for their quality, durability, versatile design and affordable prices.
+While there are dozens of asphalt shingles options, GAF roofs stand out from the rest for their quality, durability, versatile design and affordable prices.

-Lets take a close look at GAF’s most popular lines of 3-tab, architectural and designer shingles; their features, special advantages, and style options.
+Lets take a close look at GAF’s most popular 3-tab, architectural and designer shingles; their features, special advantages, and style options.

-We will also consider these shingles’ longterm performance and provide you with unbiased GAF roofing reviews.
+We will also consider the long term performance of these shingles and provide you with unbiased GAF roofing reviews.

 In this post: